FANGCHERWEI/About-Me-Resume-Portfolio/README.md

 https://xd.adobe.com/view/ca93739f-414a-4f8f-97a0-e930022b0279-9fc0/

 ## Features

------In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 My projects consists of various features including Navigation bars, Contact Links.
 My Navigation bar consists of 4 sections, Home which is the About Me page, Skills, Contact and Projects!
 The navigation bar is coded to show which page you are currently on and also shows a change in colour whenever